TheOSDevLab/Bare-Metal-Assembly/roadmap/README.md

 Assembly language is essential for writing low-level code, especially in OS_development.
 This roadmap is tailored for absolute beginners who want to learn x86 Assembly with a focus on building operating systems.
 It skips outdated DOS-era tutorials and instead dives into the instructions and concepts that matter for real system-level programming.

 You don't have to strictly follow the roadmap, feel free to jump to where you need.
+You don’t need to master every instruction up front.
+Start writing code, hit walls, then come back and learn what you need.

 > **Key Rule:** Learn the minimum to move forward.
 Use new instructions only when you need them.
 Don't waste time memorizing the whole x86 manual.